jundalisay/sp/content/en/research/diogenes/lives/chapter-07.md

 - the son of Eurystratus, a Milesian
 - a pupil of Anaximander

-But some say that he was also a pupil of Parmenides.
+Some say that he was also a pupil of Parmenides.

+He said that:
-He said that the principles of everything[58] were the air, and the Infinite; and that the stars moved not under the earth, but around the earth.
+- the principles of everything were the air, and the Infinite.
+- the stars moved not under the earth, but around the earth.

 He wrote in the pure unmixed Ionian dialect.

+According to Apollodorus, he:
+- lived in the 63rd Olympiad
-And he lived, according to the statements of Apollodorus, in the sixty-third Olympiad, and died about the time of the taking of Sardis.
+- died about the time of the taking of Sardis.

+<sup>2</sup> There were 2 other persons named Anaximenes, both citizens of Lampsacus:
+- an orator
-II.
-There were also two other persons of the name of Anaximenes, both citizens of Lampsacus; one an orator and the other a historian, who was the son of the sister of the orator, and who wrote an account of the exploits of Alexander.
+- a historian, who was the son of the sister of the orator, and who wrote an account of the exploits of Alexander.

-III.
-And this philosopher wrote the following letters:—
+<sup>3-4</sup> He wrote the following letters:

 ANAXIMENES TO PYTHAGORAS.